 In 1905 Matisse and Derain exhibited together at the Salon d’Automne (Fall Salon)—an alternative to the state-sponsored juried Salon—and their work caused a scandal.
-Viewers and critics alike were shocked by their use of bright, non-naturalistic colors to render landscapes and portraits.
+Viewers and critics alike were shocked by their use of bright, non-naturalistic colors in their landscapes and portraits.
 One art critic went so far as to call the artists “fauves” or “wild beasts,”2 and the label stuck.
-Since then, the term Fauvism has been applied to work by Matisse, Derain, and a small band of early-20th-century painters who used similarly expressive colors, broad strokes, and planes of color.
+Since then, the term Fauvism has been applied to work by Matisse, Derain, and a small band of early-20th-century painters who used similarly expressive colors applied in planes and with broad brushstrokes.

 To explore more, click on each artwork thumbnail, then click again on the larger image that appears in the box above.

 To represent in or make conform to a particular style, especially when highly conventionalized or artistic rather than naturalistic.

 One who applies paint to canvas, wood, paper, or another support to produce a picture.

 A three-dimensional work of art made by a variety of means, including carving wood, chiseling stone, casting or welding metal, molding clay or wax, or assembling materials.

 A work of art made from paint applied to canvas, wood, paper, or another support (noun).

 Faithful adherence to nature; factual or realistic representation.